dellathefella/terraform-proxmox-k3s-multinode/README.md

 - Fully automated.
 No need to remote into a VM; even for a kubeconfig
 - Built in and automatically configured external loadbalancer (both K3s API and ingress)
-- Support for embedded etcd and external database
+- Support for embedded etcd and MariaDB auto configuration `example/README.md`
 - Static(ish) MAC addresses for reproducible DHCP reservations
 - Node pools to easily scale and to handle many kinds of workloads
+- Master nodes with custom topology for your use cases.
 - Pure Terraform - no Ansible needed.
 - Support to add and automatically format additional storage for use with tools like Longhorn.